steve228uk/YouTube-Music/README.md

 #### Homebrew

 If [homebrew](https://brew.sh) is installed, you can also use `brew tap caskroom/cask && brew cask install yt-music`

-## Features

-- Simple app to run YouTube Music as a standalone process
-- Media key support!

 ## Screenshots